 Gross motor skills that are stationary include head control, sitting balance, standing on one or both legs, rising, falling, bending, stretching, pushing, pulling, swinging, swaying, twisting, and turning.

 Think about all the things a child can do with a ball – they can roll, throw, catch, kick, stop, or bat a ball.
 All of these actions are manipulative gross motor skills.

-Worried about gross motor delay?
 We typically see a range of development for each milestone, where kids may develop that skill in the few months before or after their peers.
-If you notice your child continuing to struggle with development of an age-appropriate milestone, please see your paediatrician to request a physiotherapy evaluation.
+If you notice your child continuing to struggle with development of an age-appropriate milestone, please see your pediatrician to request a PT evaluation.

 Again, each child develops at their own pace, so these milestones are approximate.
 As gross motor skills development happens at these approximate ages and stages, they build upon each other.
 For example, a baby needs to be able to pull up to standing before they can walk.

-Cait Parr is a pediatric physical therapist at NAPA Center LA.
+Cait Parr is a pediatric physiotherapist at NAPA Center Los Angeles.
 Her favorite animal is snails, because they remind her to slow down and enjoy the beautiful details about life.
 She loves desserts almost as much as she loves long walks on the beach with her husband.

 At NAPA Centre, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 If you’re interested in learning more, send us a contact form and our team will be in touch shortly!